The possibility of using Mexidol in neuropediatrics

 Place of publication:

-Mexol (ethylmethylhydroxypyridine succinate) is a modern neurometabolic drug that is increasingly used in neuropediatrics.
-The results of recent studies are considered, confirming the positive effects of pharmacotherapy with Mexidol in children with attention deficiency and hyperactivity disorder (ADHD), perinal lesions of the central nervous system (hypoxic-ischemic encephalopathy) and their consequences, neurological disorders and the delay in neuropsychic development after surgical interventions with congenital vices in congenital vices hearts, neuroinfections (meningitis, encephalitis), post -traumatic epilepsy.
-Given the unique multimodal action of Mexidol, it seems promising to expand the circle of indications for its use in neuropediatry, based on the results of new clinical studies, which will be organized in accordance with the modern principles of evidence -based medicine.
+Mexidol (ethylmethylhydroxypyridine succinate) is a modern neurometabolic drug that is increasingly used in pediatric neurology.
+This article examines the results of recent studies confirming the positive effects of Mexidol pharmacotherapy in children with attention deficit hyperactivity disorder (ADHD), perinatal CNS lesions (hypoxic-ischemic encephalopathy) and their sequelae, neurological disorders and developmental delays after surgery for congenital heart defects, neuroinfections (meningitis, encephalitis), and post-traumatic epilepsy.
+Given Mexidol's unique multimodal action, it appears promising to expand its range of indications in pediatric neurology based on the results of new clinical trials, which will be organized in accordance with modern principles of evidence-based medicine.

-Keywords: Mexol (ethylmethylhydroxypyridine succinate), children, treatment, hypoxic and ischemic encephalopathy, attention deficiency syndrome, retention of neuropsychiatric development, meningitis, encephalitis, post-traumatic epilepsy.
+Key words: Mexidol (ethylmethylhydroxypyridine succinate), children, treatment, hypoxic-ischemic encephalopathy, attention deficit hyperactivity disorder, neuropsychiatric retardation, meningitis, encephalitis, post-traumatic epilepsy.

 Actual